 Each Yogascapes retreat is handcrafted from the ground up to offer you a yoga retreat like no other.
-Our small team of wellness experts combine today’s most vibrant and influencial yoga and wellness teachers with in-tune guides, local culture, incredible food, inspiring adventure and a crew of similar minded fun-loving people from around the world.
-Best of all, the adventure always goes down at one of our hand picked, off-the-beaten path destinations amidst breathtaking natural beauty.
+Our small team of wellness experts combine today’s most vibrant and influential yoga and wellness teachers with in-tune guides, local culture, incredible food, inspiring adventure and a crew of similar minded fun-loving people from around the world.
+Best of all, the adventure always goes down at one of our hand-picked, off-the-beaten path destinations amidst breathtaking natural beauty.

 YOGASCAPES has been featured in:

 WE BELIEVE IN LIVING A HEALTHIER, HAPPIER, INSPIRED & VIBRANT LIFE

 YOGASCAPES is redefining social adventure and experiential travel for yoga and wellness enthusiasts worldwide.
 Each one of our unique yoga retreats is handcrafted and built from the mat up – fueled by the practices of yoga and a commitment to living a healthy and inspired lifestyle.
 Our mission is to bring a small group of individuals together in a beautiful natural setting who feel the same way, and have the time of our lives.

 Each trip is designed with six elements in mind: